 accepts hazardous chemicals and electronics from Dane County residents.

 accepts construction and demolition materials.

 safely disposes of prescriptions and over-the-counter medications.

 Food Waste Resources

-- Save the Food has many tools and tips for wasting less food including a digital meal prep tool to help you create your shopping list and plan your meals before now and the next grocery run.
+has tools and tips for wasting less food including a digital meal prep tool to help you create your shopping list and plan your meals.

 The Buy Nothing Project

 encourages communities and neighborhoods to make groups for exchanging things with neighbors for free.
 Search “Buy Nothing Project” on Facebook to find a local group to join.

 is a great place to exchange tips, ask questions about reducing waste, and exchange goods with your neighbors.